 Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

-An organization-wide roadmapping process can help you bring the business goals front-and-center for everyone to understand and act on.
+An organization-wide roadmapping process can help you bring business goals front and center for everyone to understand and act on.
 This high-level document is a visual representation of a strategy: it answers the questions of what will be done, who will be involved in the work, the details of scope and resource allocation, as well as how and why certain initiatives were prioritized over others.

 When teams work together and rally around a visual plan for how to grow, maintain and expand the business, they have what they need to go a lot further, a lot faster.

 That's why your strategy can’t live in a silo.
 You need a way to communicate it visually to your decision-makers and stakeholders, so they know you’re on top of it.
 And you need to do it in a way that makes you look good and confident!